acerbilab/pyvbmc/README.md

 - *Star :star:* the VBMC repository on GitHub;
 - [Subscribe](http://eepurl.com/idcvc9) to the lab's newsletter for news and updates (new features, bug fixes, new releases, etc.);
 - [Follow Luigi Acerbi on Twitter](https://twitter.com/AcerbiLuigi) for updates about VBMC/PyVBMC and other projects;
-- Tell us about your model-fitting problem and your experience with PyVBMC (positive or negative) at <luigi.acerbi@helsinki.fi> (putting  'PyVBMC' in the subject of the email).
+- Tell us about your model-fitting problem and your experience with PyVBMC (positive or negative) in the lab's [Discussions forum](https://github.com/orgs/acerbilab/discussions).

 You may also want to check out [Bayesian Adaptive Direct Search](https://github.com/acerbilab/bads) (BADS), our method for fast Bayesian optimization.
 Currently available only in MATLAB, but a Python version will be released soon.